 In total, 363 members of Downing College (students, Fellows, alumni and staff) served in the war.
 They served in the forces of fifteen countries and colonies and in most theatres of war across Europe, Africa and at sea.
 Forty-one of these died and fifty-five were wounded.
 A Roll of Honour commemorating those who died is now online.
 At the Remembrance Service on 11 November 2018, exactly 100 years after the end of the First World War, a new plaque was unveiled to commemorate Joseph Andrew Martin Blogg, a member of staff who died during the war.

 The majority of records relating to the First World War are open to researchers, by appointment.
-The previous Archivist mounted a large exhibition on the war several years ago and compiled a full list of all Downing men who served.
-A new major exhibition was unveiled for the Remembrance Service in November 2018 to mark the centenary of the end of the war.
-(Available to view by appointment for external visitors).
+A major exhibition was unveiled on Remembrance Sunday in November 2018 to mark the centenary of the end of the war.
 Private Blogg's war medals and tag were kindly loaned by his family for the exhibition.
 Anyone with a particular interest in Downing during the First World War, or a particular individual, would be welcome to contact the Archivist for further information.

 The University of Cambridge has produced a short film on the history of the First Eastern General Hospital, which can be viewed here.
 Downing alumnus and Honorary Fellow, George Wherry, was Lieutenant-Colonel and Surgeon at the Hospital throughout the war.
 The catalogue of his papers, deposited with the College Archive, can be searched here.

 The Downing College Association has published a history of 'Downing and the Two World Wars' (2010) by Gwyn Bevan, John Hicks and Peter Thomson.
-This can be ordered direct from the Association, further details here.
+This is now available online.

 Image: Officer Cadets on parade outside the Hall at Downing, c.1917 (DCPH/2/4/7, Downing College Archive)